Must-know FAQs for tourists visiting the province.

 On days that cruise ships call into Alotau Town, traditional arts and crafts can be found beside the main town war memorial site.
 However, the Massim Museum, Alotau International Hotel, the local Alotau Market, Liklik Store, and Barbara’s Art & Craft Shop carry locally-made arts and crafts for those who want to purchase necklaces, baskets, earrings, mats, etc. Out in the islands, the communities are always willing to sell carvings and other items to tourists.
 For cruise tourists, there will always be advice at the port as to where the sellers are located.

 The nearest lookout in Alotau Town is up at Top Town suburb.
 It is called the Dalai Heights Lookout and is located along Dalai Street and boasts a beautiful view of the whole town, the bay, and beyond.

 It takes approximately 20 minutes for you to walk from the International Cruise Terminal to Alotau Town CBD, a distance of 2 kilometres.
-Please bring a hat and sunscreen.
+Please bring a hat, sunscreen, and a drink!